Korravee Pimsuk

-Korravee Pimsuk (กรวีร์ พิมสุข; ကရာဗီ; nicknamed Kaew, born 4 April 1992) is a Thai actress and model active in both Thailand and Myanmar.
-She is best known for her breakthrough role in the 2018 film Deception: Oo Pel Dan Myin (ဥပါယ်တံမျဉ်), which propelled her to fame in Myanmar.
+Korravee Pimsuk (กรวีร์ พิมสุข; ကရာဗီ; nicknamed Kaew, born 4 April 1992) is a Thai actress and model who has worked in Thailand and Myanmar.
+She is known for her role in the 2018 film Deception: Oo Pel Dan Myin (ဥပါယ်တံမျဉ်), which was released in Myanmar.

 Early life and education

 Korravee was born on 4 April 1992 in Bangkok, Thailand.
-She is the youngest daughter of four siblings.
-She graduated with broadcasting degree from Bangkok University.
+She is the youngest of four siblings.
+She graduated from Bangkok University with a degree in broadcasting.

 Career

-Korravee started modeling when she was 21 years old and posed for magazine covers.
-She made her acting debut with a leading role in the Thai-Burmese film Myanmar In Love In Bangkok (Ruk Pasa A-Rai) about a Thai woman and a male migrant worker from Myanmar.
-The film screened in theatres in both Thailand and Myanmar in 2014.
-The following year, Korravee starred in the film 67 Plaza (2015) alongside Burmese singer and actor Hlwan Paing.
+Korravee began modeling at the age of 21 and appeared on magazine covers.
+She made her acting debut in the Thai-Burmese film Myanmar In Love In Bangkok (Ruk Pasa A-Rai), which is about a Thai woman and a male migrant worker from Myanmar.
+The film was released in cinemas in Thailand and Myanmar in 2014.
+The following year, Korravee starred in the film 67 Plaza alongside Burmese singer and actor Hlwan Paing.

-In 2017, she portrayed the role of Emily in the 2018 film Deception: Oo Pal Dan Myin, alongside Zenn Kyi and Thet Mon Myint, which premiered in Myanmar cinemas on 19 January 2018 stayed in local theaters for a record seven weeks, and was also screened in Singapore.
-The film which was a commercial hit, topping film ratings and becoming the most watched film at the time.
-Korravee's portrayal of the character earned her praised by fans.
+In 2017, she played Emily in the 2018 film Deception: Oo Pel Dan Myin, alongside Zenn Kyi and Thet Mon Myint.
+The film premiered in Myanmar cinemas on 19 January 2018 and remained in local theatres for seven weeks.
+It was also screened in Singapore.
+The film was commercially successful and received attention from audiences.
+Korravee's performance as Emily was also well received.

+Korravee also appeared in Thai television productions, including Sweetheart of the Poor (2014), Thung Saneha (2020), and The Promise (2020), in which she played the ghost U Kaew.

+Humanitarian work

+In 2015, Korravee took part in a fundraising campaign for people affected by flooding in Myanmar.
+She and a group of volunteers collected donations in Bangkok and Samut Sakhon, raising more than 100,000 baht.
+She also travelled to Yangon to promote Myanmar in Love in Bangkok, her first film, in which she starred alongside Burmese actor Aung Nay So.

+Personal life

+In December 2021, Korravee publicly began a relationship with television presenter and YouTuber Winyu Wongsurawat.
+In February 2022, the couple discussed their relationship in an interview, saying that they first connected through social media before becoming a couple.